yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/accesspackagelocalizedtext.md

 ---
 title: "accessPackageLocalizedText resource type"
-description: "**TODO: Add Description**"
+description: "A complex type used to represent a string in a specific language."
-author: "**TODO: Provide Github Name.
-See [topic-level metadata reference](https://msgo.azurewebsites.net/add/document/guidelines/metadata.html#topic-level-metadata)**"
+author: "markwahl-msft"
 localization_priority: Normal
-ms.prod: "**TODO: Add MS prod.
-See [topic-level metadata reference](https://msgo.azurewebsites.net/add/document/guidelines/metadata.html#topic-level-metadata)**"
+ms.prod: "microsoft-identity-platform"
 doc_type: resourcePageType
 ---